Kolman-Freecss/kf-monolith-clients-bank/README.md

 Once the application is running, you can access the API documentation at:
 - Swagger UI: http://localhost:8080/swagger-ui.html
 - OpenAPI JSON: http://localhost:8080/v3/api-docs

-## 👥 Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.